Basilio Ndong

-Basilio Ndong Owono Nchama (born 17 January 1999) is an Equatoguinean professional footballer who plays for Liga I club Universitatea Craiova and the Equatorial Guinea national team.
+Basilio Ndong Owono Nchama (born 17 January 1999) is an Equatoguinean professional footballer who plays for the Equatorial Guinea national team.
 Mainly a left back, he can also operate as a left winger.

 Club career

 Ndong is a Cano Sport Academy product.
 He began playing for them at Cadete (under-16) level as a left back and then in its Juvenil (under-19) side.
 He was transitioning to more offensive positions, always on the left side.

-On 30 January 2018, just a week after concluding his participation with Equatorial Guinea at the 2018 African Nations Championship, he signed a three-and-a-half year contract with Macedonian club FK Shkupi.
+On 30 January 2018, just a week after concluding his participation with Equatorial Guinea at the 2018 African Nations Championship, he signed a three-and-a-half-year contract with Macedonian club FK Shkupi.

 In September 2021, he moved to Norwegian club Start, on loan from Westerlo.
 In November 2021, he joined Start permanently, signing a contract until summer 2024.

 International career

-Ndong made his international debut in a 4–0 victory over South Sudan in a qualification game for the 2017 Africa Cup of Nations.
-He came on as a substitute for Rubén Belima.
+He made his debut for the Equatorial Guinea national team on 4 September 2016 in a match against South Sudan.
+The game, which ended in a decisive 4–0 victory, was part of the qualification campaign for the 2017 Africa Cup of Nations.

+At the beginning of 2018, he took part in the African Nations Championship held in Morocco.
+He played three matches during the tournament, all of which ended in defeat.

+In early 2022, he was selected by coach Juan Micha to participate in the 2021 Africa Cup of Nations held in Cameroon.
+During the competition, he was a regular starter and played every match for his team.
+Equatorial Guinea was eliminated in the quarter-finals by Senegal.

+In December 2023, he was included in the list of twenty-seven Equatorial Guinean players selected to compete in the 2023 Africa Cup of Nations.